NJBiddle/njbiddle/source/_posts/2014-02-10-unraid-nas.markdown

 ![Unraid Array](/images/unraid/unraid4.png)
 <br>
 [plexlink]: http://plex.tv/
 unRAID also runs off a USB key, which saves me a SATA port on my motherboard.
-I'm running unRAID off an old Dell Pentium 4 machine I had laying around, and I've never felt like I'm running out of resources. unRAID is running a handful of media applications, and also acts as a [Plex][plexlink] server.
+I'm running unRAID on an old Dell P4 machine I had laying around, and I've never felt like I'm running out of resources. unRAID is running a handful of media applications, and also acts as a [Plex][plexlink] server.
+Highly recommended if you're into tinkering.
 <br>
 ![Unraid Apps](/images/unraid/unraid3.png)
 <br>